 - Install safety latches on cabinets and drawers.
 Especially, if they contain dangerous household products, or medicine, electric razors, etc.

-- Install toilet locks to keep lid closed.
+- Install toilet locks to keep the lid closed.
 Babies and toddlers are very curious and crawling into the toilet is not a rare case of interest.

 - Prevent burns.
 Install anti-scalding device on each surface that tends to get hot, like shower heads.